Carlos Santana Player Props: Pirates vs. Athletics

-On Monday, Carlos Santana (on the back of going 0-for-3) and the Pittsburgh Pirates play the Oakland Athletics, whose starting pitcher will be JP Sears.
-First pitch is at 7:05 PM ET.
+Carlos Santana -- batting .200 with a double, a home run, five walks and five RBI in his past 10 games -- will be in action for the Pittsburgh Pirates versus the Oakland Athletics, with Hogan Harris on the mound, on June 7 at 12:35 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Cardinals.
+He had a hitless performance in his previous game (0-for-3) against the Athletics.

 Carlos Santana Game Info & Props vs. the Athletics